Aapuji/lingo-lang/README.md

 An esoteric mini-lang for very basic LSystem stuff

 ## Syntax
-An `ll` file looks something like this:
+A `lingo` file looks something like this:
 ```python
 def System [
     (A) -> (BA)